You can find specific resources that helped me at different times on my journey on the What I Did that Helped page.

 - The suggestion was made by doctors in NYC that the 10% remaining mass could be surgically removed.
-The price I would pay for this surgical intervention would most likely be a a permanent colostomy due to nerve damage that would occur.
-I made the personal decision to decline surgery based on the positive outcome we were seeing.
+The price I would pay for this surgical intervention would most likely be a permanent colostomy due to nerve damage that would most certainly occur.
+I made the personal decision to decline any more surgery based on the positive outcome we were seeing.

 - I continued with the juicing/raw foods recovery plan.

 August 2013: PET scan reveals that there was no cancer detected.
 “Your body is normal; there is no cancer detected as this time.”

 - We were stunned again.
 I called back immediately to ask, “What, exactly, do you mean by ‘normal’, please?”
 His answer was, “We do not see evidence of cancer in your body; your body on the scan looked like any other person’s normal body would look.”

 - Juicing/raw foods continued.
 PET scan in six months.

 February 2014: PET scan one year after second round of targeted radiation and chemo pill were complete.
 There was no cancer detected.

 - Juicing and raw foods continued.
 PET scan in a year.